 If you want to impress your clients and avoid the above scenario, your team needs to personalize their client communications.
 One way you can help your firm achieve top-tier personalization is through integrating your CRM and email service provider.
 Think about all the contacts and contact details that live in your Outlook or Gmail and how little of that important information lives in your company’s CRM.
 Without those key data points, your marketing team is flying blind and is much more likely to upset a client rather than provide a meaningful, well-timed email outreach on your behalf.

 Luckily, relationship intelligence tools today can map and sync email contact data right into your CRM with the click of a button.
 After syncing the two tools, you can input your personal client data directly into emails for each client that you have.
 And to make sure that the client data powering those emails is accurate, use CRM automation tools to automatically manage and update contacts when their information changes.
+You’ll find that embracing personalization is among the most effective financial services marketing ideas.

 2. Survey Your Clients Regularly